Electronic shifting like the Shimano’s Di2, SRAM’s eTap, and Campagnolo’s EPS are transforming cycling in a similar way to disc brakes.

 Before the arrival of the R9100 series, the brake hood on shifters were larger on disc brake bikes than on rim brakes.
 The size difference was necessitated by a hydraulic fluid reservoir necessary for the hydraulic disc brakes.

 The design has been refined to keep the hood the same size regardless of brake type.
-This only applies for the Dura Ace versions.
+This only applies to the Dura-Ace versions.

 While the difference wasn’t major, there was enough extra bulk in the hydraulic shifter’s hood to change the grip and user experience.

-With the new R9100 series shifters, they are exactly the same size and rim brake versions and aside from buttons instead of shifters, are almost indistinguishable when on the road.
+The new R9100 series shifters are exactly the same size and rim brake versions and aside from buttons instead of shifters, are almost indistinguishable when on the road.

 10. There's a Low Battery Indicator